haml/haml/REFERENCE.md

 ### Limited attributes hyphenation
 In Haml, `%a{ foo: { bar: 'baz' } }` is rendered as `<a foo-bar='baz'></a>`, whatever foo is.
-In Hamlit, this feature is supported only for data attribute.
+In Hamlit, this feature is supported only for aria and data attribute.
 Hamlit renders `%a{ data: { foo: 'bar' } }` as `<a data-foo='bar'></a>` because it's data attribute.
 This design allows us to reduce work on runtime and the idea is originally in [Faml](https://github.com/eagletmt/faml).